anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

  * Download the file hosted-content-importer.zip.
  * Unzip the file on your computer.
- * Upload folder hosted-content-importer (you just unziped) to /wp-content/plugins/ directory.
+ * Upload folder hosted-content-importer (you just unzipped) to /wp-content/plugins/ directory.
  * Activate the plugin through the WP Admin > Plugins menu.

 Click on [how to install a WordPress Plugin](http://goo.gl/Ims8pt) for more details.